elastic/gsoc/readme.md

 * Go - medium
 * Applications you will support - at least a basic understanding so that you know what makes sense to monitor and how do display that information
-* Elasticsearch - none and we'll happily teach the little you'd need to learn
+* Elasticsearch - none and we will happily teach the little you would need to learn

 #### Skill Level